hagenw/sphinxcontrib-katex/README.rst

 .. _KaTeX rendering options:
     https://github.com/Khan/KaTeX#rendering-options
 .. _KaTeX auto-rendering options:
     https://github.com/Khan/KaTeX/tree/master/contrib/auto-render#api

 LaTeX Macros
 ------------

-Most probably you want to add some ogf your LaTeX math commands for the rendering.
+Most probably you want to add some of your LaTeX math commands for the rendering.
 In KaTeX this is supported by LaTeX macros (``\def``).
 You can use the ``katex_options`` configuration setting to add those:

 .. code-block:: python

     katex_options = {
         r'''macros: {
             "\\i": "\\mathrm{i}",
             "\\e": "\\mathrm{e}^{#1}",
             "\\vec": "\\mathbf{#1}",